 Also known as all-over-printing, sublimation can only be applied to polyester shirts or other synthetic fabrics.
 Larger temperatures involved in the sublimation process will damage organic fabrics and not fully integrate the ink.
 Once applied, however, the image will be permanent – an inseparable part of your shirt.

 Like DTG, you’ll need a sublimation printer with special inks and sublimation paper for the transfer process.
-We recommend that you try sublimation printing through a print-on-demand service without spending a huge initial investment.
-Check out Printify’s product catalog for all-over-print options.
+We recommend you try sublimation printing through a print-on-demand service without spending a huge initial investment.
+Check out Printify’s product Catalog for all-over-print options.

 Inks aren’t the only option for imprinting designs.
 If you’ve had good results with stitching projects, we recommend a return to classic – embroidery.
 This is an excellent option for simpler, quality-oriented designs that work for any fabric type.